Tsimane Bolivia Fishing

 Between 4:00 and 5:00 p.m., you’ll return to the Lodge for dinner.

 Each day, angling teams of two will fish the beats in the medium Secure River, the Chimoro Creek, or the Agua Negra River.
 You’ll walk through a mountainous virgin rainforest and fish a wide variety of waters with varying techniques.
-Depending on the fishing, weather, and river conditions, two or four anglers will have the option to stay overnight at an outcamp on the Agua Negra.
+Depending on the fishing, weather, and river conditions, two or four anglers can stay overnight at an outcamp on the Agua Negra.
 The outcamp option provides extended fishing time and access to some of the best fishing sectors near the headwaters.

 The Agua Negra River